-Department Learning Goal How will this goal be achieved?
-Students will read poetry analytically for half of the term and will study two longer works, a novel and a play. show familiarity with major literary works, genres, periods, and critical approaches to British, American, and World Literature Course readings are drawn primarily from 20 th century American literature. write clearly, effectively, and creatively, and adjust writing style appropriately to the content, the context, and the nature of the subject Students will develop facility with the common components of literary analysis as well as the standards of written English. develop and carry out research projects, and locate, evaluate, organize, and incorporate information effectively Students will research and incorporate information from outside sources into their arguments. articulate the relations among culture, history, and texts All assignments involve cross-cultural, trans- historical, and/or inter-textual discourse.
+Department Learning Goal How will this goal be achieved? • read closely in a variety of forms, styles, structures, and modes, and articulate the value of close reading in the study of literature, creative writing, or rhetoric the term and will study two longer works, a novel and a play. lgenres, periods, and critical approaches to British.
+Course readings are drawn primarily from 20 th century American literature. write clearly, effectively, and creatively, and adjust writing style appropriately to the content, the context, and the nature of the subject Students will develop facility with the common components of literary analysis as well as the standards of written English.
+Students will research and incorporate information from outside sources into their arguments.
+All assignments involve cross-cultural, trans- historical, and/or inter-textual discourse.